danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

 1. Basic troubleshooting

-   Connect to the **employees** database and run the query using EXPLAIN
+   Connect to the **employees** database and run the query using EXPLAIN to get the execution plan:

    ```sql
    EXPLAIN SELECT * FROM salaries WHERE to_date = '9999-01-01';